Flylady Zone 1: Entrances

 Shoes tucked back where they belong.

-And over time, the entrance becomes what it was meant to be.
+And over time, your entrance becomes what it was meant to be.

 For more on the Flylady Cleaning Schedule follow me on Pinterest!